Kuhlemeier-lab/Exserta-red/README.md

 # Exserta-red
-Supplementary data and scripts repo for exserta red manuscript
+Supplementary data and scripts repo for Berardi et al. "Complex evolution of novel red floral color in Petunia" at The Plant Cell.
+Contact cris.kuhlemeier (at) ips.unibe.ch or andreaberardi (at) fas.harvard.edu for more details.